Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Platinum Sterling doesn’t qualify for a platinum hallmark as it contains a low percentage of platinum (sometimes as little as 3.5% to 5%) blended with sterling silver.

 No, platinum can’t be stamped with the “925” hallmark.
 The “925” mark indicates that a piece is made of sterling silver.
-A piece stamped “925” contains 92.5% silver and 7.5% other metals, typically copper.
+A piece stamped “925” contains 92.5% silver and 7.5% other metals, almost always copper.

 Remember that platinum and sterling silver are visually similar, and non-experts are often fooled by the two metals placed side by side.